What you will learn:

 easy to distribute

-Why use a natural fertilizer for plants
+Why use a natural fertilizer instead of a chemical one?

 Many people think that natural fertilizers are less effective than chemical ones.
 In reality, the exact opposite is true in the medium term.